awesomeeng/awesome-cli/docs/Help.md

 ## Default Help

 By default AwesomeCLI provides a basic help display.
-IF yoiu do nothing you get this for free.
+If you do nothing you get this for free.
 I looks like this:

 ```
 textutils